derungo/sdesk/README.md

 Running the script with "--write all" will create .desktop files for all listed packages.

-"--write <package_name>" will write the .desktop file for that specific package
+"--write package_name" will write the .desktop file for that specific package

-"--exclude <package_name>" will build an exclusion list and can accept multiple packages seperated by commas.
+"--exclude package_name" will build an exclusion list and can accept multiple packages seperated by commas.

 Install via the command line using "pip install git+https://github.com/derungo/sdesk.git"